TJGit11/e-commerce-back-end/README.md

 ## Questions
 If you have any questions, you can find my github profile here: https://github.com/TJGit11 <br/>
-or you can send me an email thomasjjohnson9311@gmail.com
+or you can send me an email: thomasjjohnson9311@gmail.com